darioielardi/flutter_speed_dial/README.md

           /// If true user is forced to close dial manually
           /// by tapping main button and overlay is not rendered.
           closeManually: false,
+          /// If true overlay will render no matter what.
+          renderOverlay: false,
           curve: Curves.bounceIn,
           overlayColor: Colors.black,
           overlayOpacity: 0.5,